Skip to content

 Somerset Hills Bars and Restaurants of the Past

 Every town in the world has restaurants and brothels that come and go.
-There’s always reasons why they come and go, but what remains is the history and the memories of what used to be.
+There are always reasons why they come and go, but the history and memories of what used to be remain.

-The Somerset Hills has a great history or bars and restaurants that have come and gone.
-Some last the test of time, and others cave in to the change in attitude, trend, or a demographic shift.
-We’ll go back all the way to the pre-revolutionary war and see what you might know.
-We’re going to make this an interactive post so when we get more information from our readers and our research, we’ll add to the article.
-To test your knowledge, we’ve even created a “match game quiz” at the end to test your knowledge.
+The Somerset Hills has a great history of bars and restaurants that have come and gone.
+Some last the test of time and others cave into the change in attitude, trend, or demographic shift.
+We’ll return to the pre-revolutionary war and see what you might know.
+We will make this an interactive post so that when we get more information from our readers and research, we’ll add it to the article.
+To test your knowledge, we’ve even created a “match game quiz” at the end.
 Post your score when you’ve tried it!

 Pre-Revolutionary War

 Before the war, the Somerset Hills had two areas, Bedminster and Bernards Township.
-Bedminster was charted in 1740 and Bernards Township followed in 1760.
-These two township have carved themselves up over the years and now makes up Bedminster, Bernardsville, Bernards Township, Far Hills, and Peapack and Gladstone.
+Bedminster was charted in 1740, and Bernards Township followed in 1760.
+These two townships have carved themselves up over the years and now make up Bedminster, Bernardsville, Bernards Township, Far Hills, and Peapack and Gladstone.
 Since travel was difficult, while there were only two townships, there were taverns and hotels throughout the region.
 Some of the most notable establishments were the Bedminster Hotel, The Parker Tavern (Vealtown/Bernardsville), Widow White’s Tavern (Basking Ridge), and Bouillons Tavern in Liberty Corner.
 Only the Parker Tavern and the Bedminster Hotel survive today as a Delicious Heights in Bedminster and a retail space in Bernardsville.
-Kind of impressive if you think about it.
+It’s impressive if you think about it.

-Across the landscape there are a few favorite locations that won’t quit when it comes to trying to provide food, rest, and libations to both residents and tourists.
+Across the landscape, there are a few favorite locations that will not quit trying to provide food, rest, and libations to both residents and tourists.

 Some Favorites